Miss Hilary Cardwell - School Business Manager

 Business Admin Apprentice

 I am the Business Administrative Apprentice at Hartside, I work alongside Miss Gent and Miss Cardwell.
-I am currently working on my Level 2 Business Admin Apprenticeship however I am delighted that I can stay at Hartside while I complete my Level 3 Business Admin Apprenticeship!
+I have completed my Level 2 here at Hartside and am absolutley delighted that I can stay to complete my Level 3!

 When I’m not at work I love to travel and see new places whenever I have the chance to, if the opportunity is there – I’ll take it.